ZmnSCPxj-jr/sidepool/doc/10-peerswap-in-sidepool.md

 "perfectly balanced" as the state where exactly half the channel is owned by one party, and the rest (exactly half as well) is owned by the other party.
-However, HTLCs are netheir here nor there, and channels may have pending HTLCs while a peerswap-in-sidepool is being negotiated.
+However, HTLCs are neither here nor there, and channels may have pending HTLCs while a peerswap-in-sidepool is being negotiated.

 As a simplification, we assign HTLCs, regardless of size, age, or